jlovick/arcmap_mysql_import_tool/README.md

 user: jlovick
 ---
 ```
-The congfiguration file will need to be edited if you wish to exclude a column.
+The configuration file will need to be edited if you wish to exclude a column.
 ```
 import: false
 ```